How to schedule your staff

 If you run a restaurant and are wondering how to schedule restaurant back of house cleaning, then Deputy’s My Task function is for you.
 You can add a list of mandatory tasks that need to be completed at different intervals to ensure that your hourly staff knows what is expected of them when they’re cleaning your restaurant’s back of house.

 The tasks that need to be listed to ensure a clean back of house in your restaurant would include:

 - Drain and sanitize ice machines.

 When scheduling nursing staff, your communication needs to be clear and timely.
 Whether you’re creating nursing schedules for a local healthcare practice or an emergency room, errors or delays in communication could have negative consequences for patients.
-Deputy’s Newsfeed provides the peace of mind that all of your nurses will be kept up to date in real time about developments that will affect them and their patients.
+Deputy’s collaboration and workplace communication software provides the peace of mind that all of your nurses will be kept up to date in real time about developments that will affect them and their patients.